IntrepidPursuits/sherpa/ios/ios_jenkins_pipeline_guide.md

 1. Have a `Jenkinsfile` in the root of your repo.

 ---
+# Setting up Jenkins with Bitbucket Project

+To add a Bitbucket project to Jenkins:
+1. Have a `Jenkinsfile` in the root of your repo.
+1. From the "Bitbucket" folder on Jenkins, click "New Item" on the left sidebar
+1. Name the project like "MyProject-iOS" and at the bottom enter `Template` into the field for "Copy from".
+Click OK.
+1. In the configuration file that you are taken to next, there's a dropdown called "Repository Name", select your project.
+Click Save.

+---
 # Pipeline Basics

 A Pipeline is an abstract concept that describes a set of steps to go from raw code, to a delivered product.
 In the case of iOS projects, our pipeline handles code review, tests, and deploying binaries to our OTA server -- as well as reports, and metric collection.